 As discussed in Note 11 - Facility financing agreement, in connection with the Facility Agreement, the Company issued 2019 notes and Milestone Rights and recorded the Commitment Asset on July 1, 2013.
-As there is no current observable market for the 2019 notes, the Company determined the estimated fair value using a bond valuation model based on a discounted cash flow methodology.
-The bond valuation model combined expected cash flows associated with principal repayment and interest based on the contractual terms of the debt agreement discounted to present value using a selected market discount rate of 12.7% (Level 3 in the fair value hierarchy).
-On March 31, 2014, the market discount rate was recalculated at 12.5% for the Tranche 1 notes.
-The Tranche 2 and Tranche 3 notes were fully converted by the end of the first quarter.
+In addition, on February 28, 2014, the Company entered into the Amendment, and recorded an additional commitment asset, which represented the increase in borrowing capacity that the Company received as consideration for the modifications made to the Facility Agreement and the Tranche 1 notes and Tranche 3 notes.
+As there is no current observable market for the 2019 notes or Tranche B notes, the Company determined the estimated fair value using a bond valuation model based on a discounted cash flow methodology.
+The bond valuation model combined expected cash flows associated with principal repayment and interest based on the contractual terms of the debt agreement discounted to present value using a selected market discount rate of 12.7% at December 31, 2013 for the 2019 notes and a selected market discount rate of 11.9% at the inception of the Tranche B notes (Level 3 in the fair value hierarchy).
+On June 30, 2014, the market discount rate was recalculated at 12.4% for the Tranche 1 notes and 12.3% for the Tranche B notes.
+The Tranche 2 and Tranche 3 notes were fully converted by the end of the first quarter of 2014.